 Anitza Guadarrama-Tiernan, LCSW, graduated from Boston University School of Social Work in 2001.
 She joined The Children’s Trust in 2002 as the Parenting Education and Support Grants Manager and later as the Family Support Coordinator.
 She is currently the Director of Training and brings expertise in the fields of human service management, family support, child abuse prevention, and staff development.
 Her background also includes experience in higher education operations.
 In addition to facilitating training topics, Anitza oversees the Family Support Training Center activities at the Children’s Trust.

 Lee MacKinnon is the Home Visitation Training Specialist at the Children’s Trust where she develops and provides training for Healthy Families Massachusetts and other home visiting models.
-Before joining the Children’s Trust, she developed and coordinated family support and education at the Hilltown Community Health Centers in Worthington and Huntington, MA.
+Her academic background is in child development, early childhood education, and early childhood home visiting.
+With more than 25 years in the field, she has developed and coordinated family support and education programs, as well as trained early childhood teachers at UMass Amherst.
 Lee has been a Healthy Families Massachusetts Core Trainer for 15 years, as well as a National Trainer for Healthy Families America.
-Her research has led to recent articles for the Brazelton Institute and the Head Start National Center on Parent Family and Community Engagement, as well as the International Quarterly of Community Health Education.
-She and her husband are the proud parents of two grown children.